Skip to content

 Middle Kingdom of Ancient Egypt

-In a way, the 11th Dynasty, which comprised eight pharaohs, belonged to the First Intermediate Period as well as the Middle Kingdom.
-Since Mentuhotep II, the sixth pharaoh, was the one who unified Egypt, his reign then marked the beginning of the Middle Kingdom, while all his five predecessors fell into the First Intermediate Period.
+In a way, the 11th Dynasty comprised eight pharaohs and belonged to the First Intermediate Period and the Middle Kingdom.
+Since Mentuhotep II, the sixth pharaoh, was the one who unified Egypt, his reign then marked the beginning of the Middle Kingdom.
+At the same time, all his five predecessors fell into the First Intermediate Period.

-After the unification, Mentuhotep II worked hard to position himself as a powerful king in order to retrieve a state of law and order in the country.
-He created a centralised government in Thebes, the capital, where he hired people from Upper Egypt who were loyal to him to give him even more power.
+After the unification, Mentuhotep II worked hard to position himself as a powerful king to retrieve a state of law and order in the country.
+He created a centralised government in Thebes, the capital, where he hired people from Upper Egypt loyal to him to give him even more power.

-He sent officials from Thebes to all around Egypt to control the regional leaders and make sure they all stayed under one authority, his authority.
-To solidify his reign, Mentuhotep II also placed himself as a god to be worshipped.
+He sent officials from Thebes to all around Egypt to control the regional leaders and ensure they stayed under one authority: his authority.
+To solidify his reign, Mentuhotep II also made himself a god to be worshipped.

 Another one of Mentuhotep II’s top priorities was restoring the territories that Egypt lost during the First Intermediate Period.
-So he sent military campaigns south to Nubia and northeast to Sinai to reclaim Egypt’s dominance over them.
-Other military expeditions reached Canaan—this is modern-day Palestine, Jordan and southern Syria and Lebanon.
+So, he sent military campaigns south to Nubia and northeast to Sinai to reclaim Egypt’s dominance over them.
+Other military expeditions reached Canaan—this is modern-day Palestine, Jordan, southern Syria, and Lebanon.

-He also extended trade routes to Mount Uweinat, where borders Egypt, Sudan and Libya meet.
+He also extended trade routes to Mount Uweinat, where the borders of Egypt, Sudan, and Libya are met.

 Like all powerful pharaohs, Mentuhotep II ordered the construction of many monuments, most notably temples.
-This marked a significant architectural transition from the pyramids that were very common during the Old Kingdom to temples that would be a trend during the New Kingdom.
+This marked a significant architectural transition from the common mwhichyramids during the Old Kingdom to temples, which would be a trend during the New Kingdom.

 This was the time when the concept of mortuary temples started to emerge.
-Such temples were built next to the tomb of the pharaoh to show respect to him and recall and celebrate his reign and achievements.
-They were much taken care of to show the pharaoh’s superiority and excellence.
+Such temples were built next to the pharaoh’s tomb to show respect to him and recall and celebrate his reign and achievements.
+They were much-cared for to show the pharaoh’s superiority and excellence.

 the middle kingdom